-Desirable: Prior experience in research on labour migration or human rights of migrant workers, or gender and migration.
-Familiarity in areas of migrant, employment and social issues, as well as public policy or international development studies would be an advantage.
-Experience in working with or knowledge of international human rights law and labour standards or work of the United Nations or regional organisations on migration or refugees related areas, or vulnerable groups of workers. will be an asset.
+Desirable: Prior experience in research on labour migration and mobility or human rights of migrant workers, as well as gender and migration.
+Familiarity in areas of migrant, employment and social issues, and their gender dimension would be an advantage.
+Experience in working with or knowledge of international human rights law and labour standards or work of the United Nations or regional organisations on migration or refugees related areas, or vulnerable groups of workers will be an asset.